vjcitn/biocXqtl/docs/reference/getzs.md

 ## Value

-A matrix with one row per
+A matrix with rows corresponding to molecular phenotype features and columns corresponding to SNPs

 </div>